The Dutchman says his side deserved all three points against the Viola on Wednesday night while Kaka believes the Rossoneri can pick up more points

-Clarence Seedorf is eager for AC Milan's 2-0 win over Fiorentina to become the turning point in the team's stuttering Serie A campaign.
+Clarence Seedorf is eager for AC Milan's 2-0 win over Fiorentina to become the turning point in their stuttering Serie A campaign.

-Goals from Philippe Mexes and Mario Balotelli ensured Milan of its first win in five league matches at the Stadio Artemio Franchi and kept alive the team's hopes of a top-half finish.
+Goals from Philippe Mexes and Mario Balotelli ensured Milan of their first win in five league matches at the Stadio Artemio Franchi and kept alive their hopes of a top-half finish.

 The result also brought about an end to Seedorf's first lengthy winless run in charge of the club, and the Dutchman wants his charges to build on the momentum of their victory.

-Milan's players went on a training retreat recently, with the decision paying dividends with a point at Lazio and victory over Fiorentina in the last two games.
+Milan's players went on a training retreat recently, with the decision paying dividends with a point at Lazio and victory over Fiorentina in their last two games.

-Midfielder Kaka felt the getaway was vital for fostering team spirit in the squad, adding that Milan was worthy of its win against Vincenzo Montella's side.
+Midfielder Kaka felt the getaway was vital for fostering team spirit in the squad, adding that Milan were worthy of their win against Vincenzo Montella's side.